comsci-uwc-isak/unit-1-project-rikiod/README.md

 ```

 ### 6. Summarize the fleet and/or an individual car's distance
+Steps:
+1. Find out from user if program should summarize all cars or for an individual car
+2. Loop through each line and add to find summary of all cars if "all" is entered as an argument
+3. Loop through each line and add when license plate is detected if license plate is entered as an argument.

 The following script finds the total distance traveled by all of the the cars in the car rental system if "all" is entered as an argument.
 If a license plate is entered as an arugment, then the program will find the total distance traveled by that particular car.

 The summarize program was quite hard because specific lines had to be found within the maincarfile.txt; however, I was able to use while loops and have the program loop through each line reading word by word.